IoTone/TheShellProject/shell-d/prototype/README.md

 - On Windows, Linux, or Mac, copy your keccak-tiny.lib (Windows) or libkeccak-tiny.[so/dylib] to the root of this project folder.

 Then
-- Use Dub, ldc2 or gdc.
-We have not tested with DMD.
+- Use Dub, ldc2 or dmd.
+Given the current api level, gdc probably will not compile code without errors.
 - run: dub build --compiler=ldc2 (use compiler flag in case you also have DMD in the path)

 ## Running